MarkoNS1990/weather_app/README.md

 - `cd weather_app`
 - run `npm install` to install dependencies
 - run `npm run start` to start the app
-- Open index.html file in your browser;
-- Use it.

 ## Screenshot